ooru-digital/terraform-script/README.md

 Before proceeding, ensure the following prerequisites are completed:

-- **Terraform** is installed and configured on your system.
+* **Terraform** is installed and configured on your system.
-- **AWS CLI** is installed and configured with valid credentials.
+* **AWS CLI** is installed and configured with valid credentials.

 Once prerequisites are complete, follow the steps below:

 ---

 ## Step 1: Initialize Terraform

 ```bash
 terraform init
 ```

-- Description:
+* **Description:**
   Initializes the Terraform working directory.
   This command downloads the required provider plugins and sets up the local backend.

 ## Step 2: Validate Terraform Configuration

 ```bash
 terraform validate
 ```

-- Description:
+* **Description:**
   Validates the Terraform configuration files to ensure that the syntax is correct and all required arguments are provided.

 ## Step 3: Create a Terraform Execution Plan

 ```bash
 terraform plan
 ```

-- Description:
+* **Description:**
   Generates and displays an execution plan, showing what Terraform will do before actually making any changes.

 ## Step 4: Apply the Terraform Plan

 ```bash
 terraform apply -auto-approve
 ```

-- Description:
+* **Description:**
   Applies the Terraform configuration to provision infrastructure automatically, without prompting for manual approval.

 ## Step 5: Destroy the Infrastructure

 ```bash
 terraform destroy -auto-approve
 ```

-- terraform destroy -auto-approve
+* **Description:**
+  Destroys all resources created by Terraform automatically, without prompting for confirmation.